omseeth/omseeth.github.io/_posts/2024-09-13-transformer_en.md

 \end{equation}
 It completes the translation as soon as it predicts the token **\<eos\>**.
 We use this special token to show the model where sequences begin and end during training.
 In its predictions, the model will therefore also predict this token at the end of a sequence in the best case and thus terminate the inference process itself.

-Finally, one more word about the training of a sequence-to-sequence model: during training, the encoder of the model is shown sentences from the original language and its decoder is shown their translations according to a hyperparameter (e.g. with Professor Forcing (Goyal et al., 2016)), whereby the weights $$\theta$$ of both encoders can always be learned together and matched to each other.
+Finally, one more word about the training of a sequence-to-sequence model: during training, the encoder of the model is shown sentences from the original language and its decoder is shown their translations according to a hyperparameter (e.g. with Professor Forcing (Goyal et al., 2016)), whereby the weights $$\theta$$ of the encoder as well as the decoder can always be learned together and matched to each other.

 #### 2.4 The first attention mechanism

 To improve the quality of translations, especially for long sequences, Bahdanau et al. (2014) introduce an attention mechanism.
 The weakness of Sutskever et al.'s (2014) architecture is that the input to be translated is forced into a single representation $$c$$, with which the decoder must find a translation.
 However, not all words in a sentence play an equally important role in a translation and the relationship between the words can also vary.
-Whether the article in 'the annoying man' for 'l'homme ennuyeux' is translated as 'le' or 'l'', for example, depends in French on whether the article is followed by a vowel, possibly with a silent 'h' in front of it (Bahdanau et al. 2014).
+Whether the article in 'the annoying man' for 'l'homme ennuyeux' is translated as 'le' or 'l´', for example, depends in French on whether the article is followed by a vowel, possibly with a silent 'h' in front of it (Bahdanau et al. 2014).
 Bahdanau et al. (2014) therefore develop a mechanism that does better justice to these nuances (cf. **Fig. 3**).

 {% include figure.liquid loading="eager" path="assets/img/attention_seq_en.png" class="img-fluid mx-auto d-block" width="60%" %}**Fig. 3:** Attention weights for an input with reference to the output at position *i=2*